The Common Approach Theory of Change

 Common Approach has developed four community-driven standards that we believe will help social purpose organizations, and those who support and invest in them, find the balance needed in order for impact measurement to be more valuable to everyone.
 Our standards are not focused on making measurement more rigorous or more accurate—rather, they make it more useful, more efficient and eventually, more focused on who is being impacted.

-Important key learnings about standards:
+Key learnings about standards:

 - Research has shown, somewhat counterintuitively, that flexibility is needed to allow a standard to survive.